gramanicu/pa_tema1/Readme.md

 # PA, First Homework - "Another day in GigeLand"

+The first homework for the Algorithm Design Course.
+The problem statement can be found [here](./docs/problem_statement.pdf).

 ## Bani.cpp - First problem

 There can be 2 types of instruction.
 For the first type, I realised that, for every bill, we can choose only 2 other types of bills.
 These makes the problem solvable just by computing `(typesOfBills) * (2 ^ (numberOfBills - 1))`, or `5 * 2 ^ (n-1)`.
 For the second type of instruction, the problem solution is a bit different.